rossGardiner/BioTrove/README.md

 ## Model Training

-We train three models using a modified version of the [BioCLIP / OpenCLIP](https://github.com/Imageomics/bioclip/tree/main/src/training) codebase.
+We train three models using a modified version of the [BioCLIP/OpenCLIP](https://github.com/Imageomics/bioclip/tree/main/src/training) codebase.
 Each model is trained for 40 epochs on BioTrove-40M, on 2 nodes, 8xH100 GPUs, on NYU's [Greene](https://sites.google.com/nyu.edu/nyu-hpc/hpc-systems/greene) high-performance compute cluster.

 We optimize our hyperparameters prior to training with [Ray](https://docs.ray.io/en/latest/index.html).
 Our standard training parameters are as follows: